Brett Claydon

 Brett Claydon (born 11 October 1982) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a current PDC Tour Card holder, with his best major performance being reaching the last 64 at the 2024 UK Open.
-He won a title on the PDC’s secondary tour, the Challenge Tour, in 2014.
+He is a former PDC Tour Card holder, with his best major performance being reaching the last 64 at the 2024 UK Open.
+He won a title on the PDC's secondary tour, the Challenge Tour, in 2014.

 Career

 Claydon won a PDC Challenge Tour event in 2014, defeating Aden Kirk 5–4 in the final.

 He attended 2021 PDC Qualifying School (Q–School), finishing 11th on the UK Q-School Order of Merit, which earned him a PDC Tour Card for the 2021 and 2022 seasons.

 Claydon won his Tour Card back at 2024 Q–School by finishing 8th on the UK Q-School Order of Merit.

 He reached the last 64 at the 2024 UK Open, where he lost to Ryan Meikle.